Skills Development Managing AI Skills with Nacos CLI

 Example response to user:

-Team members can install it with:
+Other agents, machines, or teammates can install it with:

 nacos-cli skill-get <skill-name>